L E A R N I N G O U T C O M E S

 Building sensitivity analysis mechanism into forecast templates

-Essential Excel functions in financial modeling- VLOOKUP, SUMIF, SUMIFS, IFERROR, INDIRECT, IF, IFS
+Essential Excel functions in financial modeling- VLOOKUP, SUMIF, SUMIFS, IFERROR, INDIRECT, IF, IFS, TEXTBEFORE, CELL

 Multiple tools and techniques in automating mundane, repetitive tasks in financial modelling processes